 Finch Restorations – Specialist Motorbike Mechanic (Hindmarsh / Adelaide Hills)

 Finch has been preserving and restoring significant vehicles for six decades.
 Our teams work across classic cars, heritage trucks, and motorcycles, with a strong focus on traditional mechanical skill and quality workmanship.
-We are now looking for a dedicated motorcycle specialist to strengthen our capability and help us deliver outstanding outcomes for our clients.

 Why Join Finch?